-Depending on how the device is configured, ADM1176 can be set up to provide information in three ways after a conversion (or conversions): voltage and current readback, voltage only readback, and current only readback.
+Depending on how the device is configured, the ADM1177 can be set up to provide information in three ways: voltage and current readback, voltage only readback, and current only readback.
 See the Write Command Byte section for more details.

 Voltage and Current Readback